marc2332/bliss/doc/docs/shell_cmdline.md

 By default, Tmux session is closed as soon as the Bliss shell exits.
 In the case of an exception that forces Bliss shell to exit, the error information is lost.
-In order to force Tmux to remains alive after Bliss shell exits, use the option `--tmux-debug`.
+In order to force Tmux to remains alive after Bliss shell exits, use the option `--debug`.
 Also, it sets the `ERROR_REPORT.expert_mode` to `True` to allow a full print of the error and its traceback.

 ```
-% bliss -s test_session --tmux-debug
+% bliss -s test_session --debug
 ```